 In this course, students will learn how to write essays in English for academic purposes.
 We will learn the fundamentals of paragraph writing, and will extend them to essay writing.
 We will first focus on how to organize information in English, noting that its organization differs from the Japanese language.
-Second, we will lean what good writing is by reading academic papers in students' areas of interest.
+Second, we will learn what good writing is by reading academic papers in students' areas of interest.
 Third, students will learn to become competent and independent writers by engaging in the process of writing and by being encouraged to explore and organize their ideas in writing.

-Academic Discussions and Debates
+Academic Discussions & Debates

-Debate is a key element of both academic and political discussion and the key method of promoting an issue through rational, civilized discourse.
-This course introduces the key ideas and principles of modern formal debating.
+Academic Discussions and Debates are key elements of both academic and political discussion and the key methods of promoting an issue through rational, civilized discourse.
+This course introduces the key ideas and principles of modern formal discussions.
 It analyzes the history and development of debate and shows students how to participate in formal debates by teaching the core structures and strategies of the art.
-Students will learn to create, support and refute arguments, study the different forms of debate and participate as teams in direct competitive debate on subjects of topical importance.
+Students will learn to create, support and refute arguments, study the different forms of discussions and participate as teams in direct competitive debate on subjects of topical importance.

-Each weeks lesson will consist of two sections: Discussion of topical issues from Japanese and World News, and Study of how Debate works as a skill.
+Each weeks lesson will consist of two sections: Discussion of topical issues from Japanese and world news, and study of how discussion works as a skill.